Is Tasmania a climate refuge?

 So, is Tasmania a climate refuge?

 Buying rural property in Tasmania away from flammable forests, especially pine monocultures, in an area where you can get sufficient water for growing crops during the harsh summer hot periods, is a climate refuge option.

 There are already people moving to Tasmania with climate change in mind, as this writer can attest from inquiries with new arrivals.
-Some openly admit it, while older people simply say they were “sick of the heat” in the places they left behind.

 Looking out the window today, it is cool, with blue skies … but what will summer bring?